estruyf/vscode-front-matter/README.md

 > **Info**: At the moment, the extension only supports English stopwords.

+### Usage

+- Start by opening the command prompt:
+  - Windows: ⇧+ctrl+P
+  - Mac: ⇧+⌘+P
+- Use one of the commands from above

 ## Where is the data stored?

 The tags and categories are stored in the project VSCode user settings.
 You can find them back under: `.vscode/settings.json`.